How can I help you?

 Display loading indicator using AJAX

-The Syncfusion Angular Grid component enables displaying a loading indicator while loading data using AJAX requests.
-This feature proves useful when delays occur in data loading, providing users visual feedback that data is being fetched.
-This capability particularly benefits applications working with large datasets or slower internet connections.
+The Syncfusion® Angular Grid allows the display of a loading indicator while loading data using AJAX.
+This feature is useful when there is a delay in loading data from a data source, and a visual indication is required to show that the data is being fetched.
+This is particularly beneficial when working with large datasets or under conditions of slower internet connections.

-The following example demonstrates loading indicator display in the Syncfusion Angular Grid using the load and created events:
+The following example demonstrates displaying the loading indicator in the Syncfusion® Angular Grid using the load and created events:

 import { Component, OnInit, ViewChild } from '@angular/core';